jaydeethree/Home-Assistant-weatherdotcom/README.md

 1. In Home Assistant Settings, select DEVICES & SERVICES, then ADD INTEGRATION.
 2. Select the "Weather.com" integration.
 3. Enter your Weather.com API key and submit.
-4. After the integration setup is complete, you can select "Configure" to change:
+4. After the integration setup is complete, you can select "Configure" to change language, latitude, and longitude.

-* Create Forecast Sensors, language, and override latitude and longitude for forecast.
-* Observation and condition sensors will be created and enabled.
-* Forecast sensors are not created by default.
-They will be created if you enable "Create Forecast Sensors" in the integration "Configure".
-* Forecast sensors will then be created but are disabled.
-To enable, goto the integration - entities and select the sensors you would like and enable them.

 [Back to top](#top)